cehurley/omnivore-api-client/README.md

 # omnivore-api-client
-python client for Omnivore API
+A Python API client for Omnivore